 - 1/2 cup (120ml) vegetable oil, canola oil, or melted coconut oil

 - Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C) degrees.
 Lowering the oven rack prevents the top of your bread from browning too much too soon.
 Spray a 9×5 inch loaf pan with non-stick spray.
 Set aside.

 - In a large bowl, whisk the flour, baking soda, cinnamon, nutmeg, cloves, and salt together until combined.
 In a medium bowl, whisk the eggs, granulated sugar, and brown sugar together until combined.
 Whisk in the pumpkin, oil, and orange juice.
 Pour these wet ingredients into the dry ingredients and gently mix together using a rubber spatula or a wooden spoon.
 There will be a few lumps.
 Do not overmix.
 Gently fold in the chocolate chips.

 - Pour the batter into the prepared loaf pan.
 Bake for 60-65 minutes, making sure to loosely cover the bread with aluminum foil halfway through to prevent the top from getting too brown.
 The bread is done when a toothpick inserted in the center comes out clean with only a few small moist crumbs.
 This may be before or after 60-65 minutes depending on your oven, so begin checking every 5 minutes at the 55 minute mark or so.

-- Make ahead tip: Baked bread can be frozen up to 3 months.
+- Make Ahead Tip: Baked bread can be frozen up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.

-Want to make a bundt cake from this recipe?
-Simply make this pumpkin bundt cake (pretty much this exact recipe) and leave out the cream cheese filling.
+- Bundt Cake: Simply make this pumpkin bundt cake (pretty much this exact recipe) and leave out the cream cheese filling.
 Add 1 and 1/2 cups chocolate chips.
 About 1 hour bake time.